sfxfactor/PlanetaryHW2/README.md

 source exeCode.sh
 ```

-Part 1: data is in `calfits`.
+Part 1: data is in `calfits/`.

 Part 2: this code is contained in the `findStar` method in `imageSubs.py` and is executed in `findStars.py`.

 Part 3 and 4: this code is contained in the `register` method in `imageSubs.py` and executed in `psf.py`.
 This method shifts and rotates the images as well as creating sum and median images of the result.
+All furthur code uses the 'registered' images such that the location of the star is in the center of the image (512, 512).

 Part 5: this code is contained and executed in `averings.py`.